MacMittwoch/meineSicherung/README.md

 2. Open the file meinesicherung.sh with an text editor and maintain the following parameters:

     a) **REPOSITORY**: restic organize all backups in a single repository.
 A directory will be used, where restic will place all files.
 Please enter here the path to the repository.
-It is recomend to use the path to an external drive, which is mounted and reachable of the system.
+It is to recommend to use the path to an external drive, which is mounted and reachable of the system.

     b) **BACKUP_ARCHIVES**: Here is the number of archives to maintain. restic speaks about snapshots.
 Every new backup run will create a new unique snapshot.
 Predifined are three snapshots to hold, the fourth run will delete the oldest one.
 In total you will have three backups in rotation.
 Please keep in mind, that restic will consider an incremental approach, but if you increase the value you should have the target capacity of your backup drive in focus.